 As Click to Pay gains momentum, learn about the benefits of this solution for both merchants and consumers.
 Find out why cart abandonment rates may drop significantly.

 This is a huge step toward a balance between security and convenience.
 Not unlike the PayPal experience, consumers will be able to enter their payment information into a singular payment account, which then gets linked to the retailer with which the consumer wishes to shop.
-Rather than entering a card number, the consumer can simply click to pay.
-This is significant as the Amex 2019 Digital Payments Survey revealed that 79% of merchants agreed that their current online checkout experience needed to be simplified and 80% said they would benefit from a technology that would take the storage of customer payment data off the table.
+Rather than entering a card number, the consumer can simply Click to Pay.

-New research from comScore Inc. shows that mobile devices have captured more than 50% of online purchase transactions in bigger countries.
-Mobile devices hold a 51% share of online transactions in North America.
-The study also measured the usage of mobile wallets in North America, where wallets made up 22.5% of total mobile web and app transactions in the fourth quarter of 2019.
-Click to Pay may bolster mobile wallet penetration and growth in the U.S.
+Mobile devices have captured more than 50% of online purchase transactions in bigger countries.
+Click to Pay may further bolster mobile wallet penetration and growth in the U.S.

-This trend will only continue as we move closer to cashless, with cash transactions declining from nearly 90% to 80%.
-As that decline continues and as solutions like Click to Pay make mobile online transactions increasingly simple, secure, and convenient, expect the volume of mobile payments to rise.
+This trend will only continue as we move closer to a cashless economy, with cash transactions declining from nearly 90% to 80%.
+As that decline continues and as solutions like Click to Pay make mobile online transactions increasingly simple, secure, and convenient — expect the volume of mobile payments to rise.

-Data from SaleCycle points out that the average retail ecommerce cart abandonment rate for the first half of 2019 was a startling 84.24%.
-While part of that is due to consumers waiting for better deals, other factors impact card abandonment rates.
+Data from SaleCycle points out that the average E-commerce cart abandonment rate is 81.08% as of July 2021.
+While part of that is due to consumers waiting for better deals, other factors also impact card abandonment rates.
 Users report that extra costs being too high, having to create an account, and a long or complex process are the top three reasons to blame for cart abandonment.
 Given that information, solutions like Click to Pay should do wonders in reducing cart abandonment rates and streamlining the entire checkout experience for consumers.